unnoon/bottom_line/philosophy.md

-if I'm gonna do a module loader make sure it can load condtionally
+if I'm gonna do a module loader make sure it can load condtionally. and can load stuff in series as well

 remove all internal function and move them to some utils object.
 For speed improvements